kevinwatson/personal-computing-history-book/060-chapter-05.md

 ## M1

 The [M1 chip](https://www.apple.com/newsroom/2020/11/apple-unleashes-m1/) is available in the iPad Pro and a number of MacBooks and Mac desktops.
-The introductory Apple SoC platform, it combines all of the components below into a single chip.
+The introductory Apple SoC platform, it combines all of the components in table 5-1 below into a single chip.

-Table 5-1
+Soon after the M1 chip was introduced, consumers could purchase a 2020 Macbook Air, iMac or Mac Mini with the M1.
+With its newer features, the M1's low price, low power consumption and fast performance for many tasks impressed critics and users alike.

+Below is a table of features built into the M1 chip.

+_Table 5-1_

 | Component/Feature | Description | New to Mac? |
 |---|---|---|